junxit/us-congress-bills-117/metadata.md

 - 2022-09-13 — Placed on the Union Calendar, Calendar No. 361.
 - 2022-09-13 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-465, Part I.
 - 2022-09-13 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-465, Part I.
+- 2022-11-30 — Rules Committee Resolution H. Res.
+1499 Reported to House.
+Rule provides for consideration of H.R.
+3372, H.R.
+6878, H.R.
+8876 and H.J.
+Res.
+100. The resolution provides for adoption of H. Res.
+1495 and H. Con.
+Res.
+118.
+- 2022-12-01 — Amendment (A002) offered by Ms. Frankel, Lois. (consideration: CR H8693; text: CR H8693)
+- 2022-12-01 — Amendment agreed to by House: On agreeing to the Frankel, Lois amendment (A002) Agreed to by voice vote.
+- 2022-12-01 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-12-01 — Considered as unfinished business. (consideration: CR H8694-8695)
+- 2022-12-01 — Considered under the provisions of rule H. Res.
+1499. (consideration: CR H8686-8693; text: CR H8687-8689)
+- 2022-12-01 — DEBATE - Pursuant to the provisions of H.Res.
+1499, the House proceeded with 10 minutes of debate on the Lois Frankel amendment No. 1.
+- 2022-12-01 — DEBATE - The House proceeded with one hour of debate on H.R.
+6878.
+- 2022-12-01 — House amendment agreed to: On agreeing to the Frankel, Lois amendment (A002) Agreed to by voice vote.
+- 2022-12-01 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-12-01 — House amendment offered
+- 2022-12-01 — House amendment offered
+- 2022-12-01 — House amendment offered/reported by: Amendment (A002) offered by Ms. Frankel, Lois.
+- 2022-12-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-01 — On agreeing to the Frankel, Lois amendment (A002) Agreed to by voice vote.
+- 2022-12-01 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-12-01 — On passage Passed by the Yeas and Nays: 324 - 90 (Roll no. 493).
+- 2022-12-01 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+6878, the Chair put the question on passage of the bill and by voice vote announced that the ayes had prevailed.
+Mr. Fitzgerald demanded the yeas and nays and the Chair postponed further proceedings until a time to be announced.
+- 2022-12-01 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 324 - 90 (Roll no. 493).
+- 2022-12-01 — Rule provides for consideration of H.R.
+3372, H.R.
+6878, H.R.
+8876 and H.J.
+Res.
+100. The resolution provides for adoption of H. Res.
+1495 and H. Con.
+Res.
+118.
+- 2022-12-01 — The previous question was ordered on the amendment (A002) and the bill pursuant to the rule.